 - RAVA Productions presentation of Charlotte’s Web toured to 13 venues in North and Central Queensland during June/July 2021 playing to over 5,000 children and their families.
 A further tour to Outback Queensland is in the planning for 2022.

 Past projects supported:

 - Visual Focus was a partner in the 2018 and 2019 Toowoomba seasons and the 2019 regional tour of the children’s production Charlotte’s Web by RAVA Productions.
 The production, attended by more than 2,500 children and families, visited communities of Dulacca, Chinchilla, Dalby, Esk, Millmerran, Crow’s Nest, Oakey and the Scenic Rim.

-- Visual Focus supported Shake & Stir Theatre Company with equipment and expertise in presenting the classic story A Christmas Carol at QPAC Brisbane in December 2018.
-This production used holographic projection technology to create ghost characters on stage.
+- Visual Focus supported Shake & Stir Theatre Company with equipment and expertise in presenting the classic story A Christmas Carol at QPAC Brisbane in December 2018, 2019 and 2020.
+This production uses holographic projection technology to create ghost characters on stage.
 The audio-visual design created by Optikal Bloc won a Matilda Award in February 2019.

 - The Higher Ground Project funded through the Australian Government’s Regional Arts Fund, in support of the arts in regional and remote Australia.
 Two projects, the Pinnacle Collective’s Small Town Stuff and Too Many Sopranos The Diva Diaries were assisted by USQ in partnership with Visual Focus.

 - Small Town Stuff had its world premiere as part of the Curious Arts Festival at the Empire Theatre Toowoomba in March 2019.